If you’re starting to have issues with your flat roof such as warps, rips, or tears, it may be time for a roof replacement.

 Cons of TPO roofing

 Maintenance - Repairing a TPO roof usually requires a heat welder and professional expertise.
 Moreover, TPO can become slippery in snow, rain, or frosty conditions.
-This isn’t a DIY-friendly flat roofing material to work with.
-It is best to work with a roofing contractor to solve any maintenance issues.
+This isn’t a DIY-friendly flat roofing material to work with, so it’s best to work with a roofing contractor to solve any maintenance issues.

 Rubber roofing (EPDM)